Gasthof Goldener Adler

 1914 gab es in Innsbruck 17 Hotels, die Gäste anlockten.
 Dazu kamen die Sommer- und Winterfrischler in Igls und dem Stubaital.
 Der Erste Weltkrieg ließ die erste touristische Welle mit einem Streich versanden.
 Gerade als sich der Fremdenverkehr Ende der 1920er Jahre langsam wieder erholt hatte, kamen mit der Wirtschaftskrise und Hitlers 1000 Mark blockThe next setback came in 1933, when he tried to put pressure on the Austrian government to end the ban on the NSDAP.

 It required the Economic miracle in the 1950s and 1960s to revitalise tourism in Innsbruck after the destruction.
-After the arduous war years and the reconstruction of the European economy, Tyrol and Innsbruck were able to slowly but steadily establish tourism as a stable source of income.
+Between 1955 and 1972, the number of overnight stays in Tyrol increased fivefold.
+After the arduous war years and the reconstruction of the European economy, Tyrol and Innsbruck were able to slowly but steadily establish tourism as a stable source of income, even away from the official hotels and guesthouses.
+Many Innsbruck families moved together in their already cramped flats to supplement their household budgets by renting out beds to guests from abroad.
 Tourism not only brought in foreign currency, but also enabled the locals to create a new image of themselves both internally and externally.
-The war enemies of past decades became guests and hosts.
+At the same time, the economic upturn made it possible for more and more Innsbruck residents to go on holiday abroad.
+The beaches of Italy were particularly popular.
+The wartime enemies of previous decades became guests and hosts.

 Andreas Hofer and the Tyrolean uprising of 1809